zhullyb/monyhar/monyhar/docs/design/sandbox_faq.md

 the filesystem is banned).
 Such bugs also cannot read and steal arbitrary files from the user's machine.

-(In Chromium, the renderer processes are sandboxed and have this protection.
+(In Monyhar, the renderer processes are sandboxed and have this protection.
 After the NPAPI removal, all remaining plugins are also sandboxed.
-Also note that Chromium renderer processes are isolated from the system, but not yet from the web.
+Also note that Monyhar renderer processes are isolated from the system, but not yet from the web.
 Therefore, domain-based data isolation is not yet provided.).